top of page

 But this partnership was not to last and the new owners were Winston and Carol Goodpasture.
 They moved into the home overlooking Parks Creek and made many improvements at the Springs.
 Everything at the Springs was spic and span, the grounds were lovely, the food was health-giving and delicious, the kitchen and restaurant were squeaky clean and Stewart Springs was a paradise.
 A perfect paradise where one could soak in the beneficial waters, sun on the deck of the bathhouse after the sauna, and then enjoy a leisurely meal afterwards.

-Unfortunately, this was not to last, and the Springs fell into the hands of owners [Whitneys] who let the Springs' building fall into disrepair, the grounds and ponds were clogged with weeds, the food was terrible and the baths were lukewarm.
+Unfortunately, this was not to last, and the Springs fell into the hands of owners [the Whitneys] who let the Springs' building fall into disrepair, the grounds and ponds were clogged with weeds, the food was terrible and the baths were lukewarm.
 The steady patronage the Goodpastures had built up slowly declined.
 Paradise lost, to be sure.

 And then Stewart Springs changed hands again [to Foggy].
 And is blooming again.
 It's one of the most beautiful places to visit in Northern California and you'll find peacocks strolling the grounds.
 Hot therapeutic mineral baths in immaculate surroundings, saunas, massage and superb cuisine are all included in the excellence found here.